 Overview and History

 50Plus (50+) is a minor, but growing, center-left to center populist party advocating mainly for the rights of pensioners, thus the name of the party.
 The party was founded in 2009, mostly out of former members of the Labour Party, and participated in its first elections in 2011.
 Their main ideological neighbor is Labour because of this, and 50+ has been attempting to siphon off some of Labour’s support for themselves.
 In the short history of the party they have had very little success, as they earned only 2 seats in the House of Representatives after the 2012 elections, and one of those representatives left the party, leaving them with only one seat.
-It is safe to say that they do not currently seem very powerful, but that is due to change with the 2017 election.
+The collapse of the Labour Party’s support did not lead to a massive increase in 50Plus’s support, though the party made small gains in 2017.

 Recent Electoral History and Political Power

-50Plus is a minor party in the Netherlands heading into the election on March 15th.
+50Plus is 10th strongest party in the Netherlands following the 2017 elections.
 Details on their control in specific areas are below.

 Prime Minister: 50Plus has not served in a coalition since its creation, so it has never had a Prime Minister.

-House of Representatives: In 2012 the party received 1.9% of the vote and 2 out of the 150 seats in the House of Representatives.
-50+ finished in 11th place, the last party to make it past the 0.67% threshold to enter the chamber.
-One of their representatives left the party, leaving them with only one seat.
+House of Representatives: In 2017 the party received 3.1% of the vote and 4 out of the 150 seats in the House of Representatives.
+50+ finished in 10th place, one place better than in 2012.